forestgrape/coronavirus/coronavirus.md

 - RNA dependent RNA polymerase
 - cleavage other proteins and RNA [to check]

-* ##### Spike Proteins
+##### Spike Protein
-    Spike protein.
-These proteins point spike-like out of the spherical.
-This gives coronaviruses a corona (latin for crown or solar corona) like appearance under the electron microscope and therefore their name.
-The spike protein is
+The spike proteins point spike-like out of the spherical virions.
+This gives coronaviruses virions a corona (latin for crown or solar corona) like appearance under the electron microscope and therefore their name.
+Functions:
-    * RBD
-        The RBDs are located in the S1 part of the spike protein and bind to the ACE2 receptor.
+* RBD: The RBDs are located in the S1 part of the spike protein and binds to the ACE2 receptor.
+* [in work]

 #### Coronaviruses Species
 [in work]

 ##### SARS-CoV-1
 Betacoronavirus identified causing Sars in 2003/2004.
-* yields mainly lower respiratory tract infections
+* mainly lower respiratory tract infections
+* ACE2 receptor

 ##### SARS-CoV-2
 Betacoronavirus identified causing the current Covid-19 pandemics.
 A focus of this page and many sections contain special notes about features of Sars-CoV-2.

 ##### MERS-CoV
 Betacoronavirus identified causing MERS.
 * infects cells in the deep lungs (bronchi and alveolis)
 * the natural hosts are dromedary camels
-* main spreading events observed in extremely dry air
+* main spreading events observed in indoor settings

 ##### Bovine Coronaviruses
 Abbreviated BCoV.
 Betacoronavirus causing diarrhea and respiratory infections in cattle.

 ## Coronavirus Life Cycle